AlgoMaster Logo

 Methods and Parameter Passing

-In DSA problems, you will frequently extract logic into helper methods to keep your code clean.
+In DSA problems, extracting logic into helper methods keeps the code clean.
 On LeetCode, your solution lives inside a class with instance or static methods.

-C# follows a convention of PascalCase for method names (unlike Java's camelCase).
-In interviews, consistency matters more than convention, so pick one style and stick with it.
+C# follows a convention of PascalCase for method names.
+Pick one style and stick with it.

 • Value type parameters are copies.
 Changing them inside a method does not affect the caller.